viamrobotics/docs/docs/tutorials/control/air-quality-fleet.md

 ### Example

-Imagine you create a PM2.5 monitoring company called Pollution Monitoring Made Simple.
+Imagine you create an air quality monitoring company called Pollution Monitoring Made Simple.
 Anyone can sign up and order one of your sensing machines.
 When a new customer signs up, you assemble a new machine with a sensor, SBC, and power supply.